Athlone Main Drainage Scheme

 The existing overflows spill untreated wastewater into the River Shannon, which is designated as a sensitive area.
 Athlone Town is one of the locations cited in a European Court Judgement Case against the State for failure to comply with the Urban Wastewater Treatment Directive (UWWTD) regarding the discharge of untreated stormwater into sensitive areas.
 This project will support a growing population, ensure compliance with the UWWTD and the EPA Wastewater Discharge Licence, and improve and protect the River Shannon.

 Ward and Burke Construction Ltd. is delivering the Athlone Main Drainage Scheme on behalf of Uisce Éireann.

 The works carried out as part of this project will:

 - Reduce the risk of overflows and out of sewer flooding through the provision of increased sewer sizes.

-- Improve water quality in the receiving environment by reducing the frequency of storm overflows.
+- Improve the water quality in the River Shannon.

-- Increase the capacity of the current sewer network and allow for population growth and development in Athlone.
+- Increase the capacity of the sewer network allowing for development and population growth in Athlone.

 What is involved as part of this project?

 The upgrade works carried out as part of this project will involve: